Skip to content

 Watch out for ISP lock-in

-Some ISPs (like Telstra Smart Modem) use locked devices.
-You may need a different modem or bridge mode to use your own router.
-Happy to help check this if you're local.
+Some ISP-supplied modems lock you into their device.
+You may need to put it in “bridge mode” or replace it with a separate modem to use your own router.
+Happy to help check this if you’re local.

 5. Your house is too big for one router